dylan-chong/dotfiles/README.md

 1. Open and configure Alfred
 1. Open and configure Maccy
     1. Enable open at login
+1. Open and configure Mos
 1. Configure Rectangle
     - Use Spectacle key binds
     - Choose disable macOS window tiling
     - Clear bottom/top half and centre keybindings
     - Use Cmd+Alt+Down as fullscreen
+    - Use Cmd+Alt+Up as centre
     - Change next/previous display to Ctrl+Page Up/Down
 1. Close terminal and open app `Kitty`
 1. Follow relevant steps from the `If using Ubuntu or WSL+Ubuntu` section for setting up the rest of stuff (ignore linux stuff)